icopy-site/awesome/docs/awesome/awesome-creative-coding.md

 - [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) - A free book for when you really need to know how to do Bézier things.
 - [3D Game Shaders For Beginners](https://lettier.github.io/3d-game-shaders-for-beginners) - Step-by-step guide to real-time shading techniques.
 - [XEM WebGL Guide](https://xem.github.io/articles/webgl-guide.html) - Step-by-step guide to WebGL.
-- [WebGL Academy](http://www.webglacademy.com/) - Learn WebGL and 3D algorithmic in a progressive and interactive way.
+- [WebGL Academy](http://www.webglacademy.com) - Learn WebGL and 3D algorithmic in a progressive and interactive way.
+(Archived)

 ## Courses